Subscribe To This Site

 Ch-ch-chia?

-Most people have heard of chia, but not in the context of a “super food".
-You may have even purchased one of those pottery “pets” that you spread with seeds and then watch it grow into a “hairy” green creature, as the chia germinates and produce blades of grass.
+Most people have heard of chia seed, but not in the context of a “super food".
+You may have even purchased one of those pottery “pets” that you spread with seeds and then watch it grow into a “hairy” green creature, as the chia germinates and produces blades of grass.
 However, what you may not have known is that those tiny black seeds (they also can be white) are packed with an abundance of nutrients, including fiber, protein, antioxidants, Omega-3 fatty acids and minerals.

 Long ago, the Aztecs, Mayans and other pre-Columbian cultures of Mexico relied on chia along with other native foods, for energy and nutrition, but these seeds fell into relative obscurity with the arrival of the European conquerors.
 Native Americans living in the Southwest in the U.S. also gathered and consumed wild chia seed, but it has rarely been cultivated until recently.